iamjazzar/rosetta/README.md

 ```

-* The second one asking the library to do its magic and searches inside the app for available locale. *May fail!* *:
+* The second way is asking the library to do its magic and search inside the app for available locales. *May fail!* *:

 ```JAVA